Alaa Najjar

 Alaa Najjar (علاء نجار, /ar/) is a physician, Wikipedian and internet activist.
 He was named the Wikimedian of the Year at Wikimania in August 2021 by Wikipedia co-founder Jimmy Wales for his pioneering role in the development of the Arab and medical communities as well as for his role in the development of COVID-19 topics.

 Najjar is an active contributor to WikiProject Medicine and a volunteer administrator in the Arabic Wikipedia and a Wikimedia steward.
-He is a board member of Wikimedians of the Levant User Group and an editorial board member of the WikiJournal of Medicine.
+He was a board member of Wikimedians of the Levant User Group and an editorial board member of the WikiJournal of Medicine.

 Education and career

 Najjar graduated from Alexandria University, faculty of medicine in January 2021 with a Bachelor of Medicine, Bachelor of Surgery (MB Bch).
 In 2021, he told The National that he was employed in “a very busy public hospital”.